The Moonbase: Filming

-Cast notes
+Casting

+Peter Hawkins returned to voice the Cybermen.
 John Levene has an uncredited role as a Cyberman.
 Levene would return as a Yeti in The Web of Fear (1968), and would go on to play the regular character Sergeant Benton.
 John Rolfe had previously appeared in The War Machines (1966) and would appear again in The Green Death (1973).
 Alan Rowe was cast as Doctor Evans, an early victim of the space plague and also provided the voice of Space Control.
 He later appeared in The Time Warrior (1974), Horror of Fang Rock (1977) and Full Circle (1980).
+Victor Pemberton, who played Jules, later wrote the 1968 serial Fury from the Deep.